 Management of Your Site

-You should consider using the 85ideas site manager for saving your login information.
+It would be best if you considered using the 85ideas site manager for saving your login information.

-Wish to find your FTP Hostname, Username and Password, continue reading this post because we will provide some guidelines for you;
+Wish to find your FTP Hostname, Username, and Password; continue reading this post because we will provide some guidelines for you;

-- Sign in to your Cpanel then scroll up to the FTP segment.
+- Sign in to your Cpanel, then scroll up to the FTP segment.

 Also, share the article with your friends and family.